 Nemea is also known due to the magnificent wine produced there.
 You will see some of the best wineries in Greece, producing tasteful red wines.
 Agiorgitiko is the most known variety that is the basis for a wide array of wines, such as the Palivou, Ammos, Klimenti, Iliou, Pterotou, and more.

 Later on, the private tour will continue towards Mycenae, the city of King Agamemnon, chief of the Greek army during the Trojan War.

-Mycenae is one of the most impressive archaeological sites in Greece, due to the Royal Tombs, the Lion’s Gate and the museum with the artefacts discovered during the excavations.
+Mycenae is one of the most impressive archaeological sites in Greece, due to the Royal Tombs, the Lion’s Gate, and the museum with the artifacts discovered during the excavations.

 The tour will then continue towards Nafplion, one of the most picturesque towns in Greece.
 Nafplion was the first capital of modern Greece and remains a lovely place to visit, with its cobblestone streets and little shops.
 You will enjoy local flavors here and after a tasty meal with Greek dishes, your driver will bring you to Olympia.

 Day 2: Olympia, wine roads, Athens

 The second day of the private tour starts in Olympia with a visit to the site of the Olympic Games.
 You will be fortunate to see the actual place where it all began.
 You will see the original track of the Olympian road race and the Museum of the Olympic Games.

 However, the municipality of Elis is not only known due to the games; there are amazingly rich wineries in the area as well.